Gilboa Historical Society Newsletter

 Volume 10.2 Summer 2008 The vacation economy in mid-nineteenth-century Gilboa, with an overview by Flora Del Hubbard leading to stories on the area railroads (both the Delaware and Ulster, and the stillborn Delaware and Northern), the dayline Hudson River steamships, and stories on the maintenance and use of early roads in town.

-Volume 10.1 Spring 2008 More on preservation techniques for books and papers, the final report on the archaeological day school, and stories of trucking in the twentieth-century northern Catskills.
+10.1 Spring 2008 More on preservation techniques for books and papers, the final report on the archaeological day school, and stories of trucking in the twentieth-century northern Catskills.

-Volume 9.3 Fall 2007 A general interest overview of preservation techniques, plus stories on baseball, the Broome Center store, an archaeological day school, plus artifacts from early twentieth-century schools —including the New York State tests for students in grades 5 – 7 in reading, spelling, and arithmetic.
+Volume 9.3 Fall 2007 A general interest overview of preservation techniques, plus stories on baseball, the Broome Center store, an archaeological day school, plus artifacts from early twentieth-century schools — including the New York State tests for students in grades 5 – 7 in reading, spelling, and arithmetic.

 Volume 9.2 Summer 2007 Farming: the Decker-Starheim barn, two articles on farms that have been operational for generations, how farming has changed over the years, and new insights into the Gilboa fossils.
 This issue also ran a preliminary version of the Gilboa Tourism Map, and the updated version is available on-line.